wangshan/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 this storage indefinitely, it MAY instead mark the report invalid with `report-dropped` under the conditions prescribed in {{anti-replay}}.

-Next, the aggregator attempts to decrypt its input share.
+Next, the helper attempts to decrypt its input share.
 It starts by looking up the HPKE config and corresponding secret key indicated by `encrypted_input_share.config_id`.
 If not found, then it marks the report as invalid with error `hpke-unknown-config-id`.
 Otherwise, it decrypts the